michael-7845/gatling-gradle/README.md

 gatling-gradle
 ==============

-using gradle to integrate gatling scripts
+using gradle to integrate gatling scripts.
+it is the gatling + maven + intellij idea.